 Use of sensor rms to set thresholds for the Dead Channel Monitor requires, of course, that the rms of a fullyfunctioning channel be significantly higher than the rms of a dead channel.
 At the start of this project, we discovered that this was not the case for many channels.
 Many channels had a power-off rms that approached or occasionally exceeded the typical power on values.
 The source of the problem lay in the connection from the sensors' power supplies' output to the analog-to-digital converters (ADC).
-The ADC inputs connect by means of three-pin lemos.
-The power supplies' outputs have BNC cables.
-In the original configuration, the BNC core and shield connected to lemo pins 1 and 2, while lemo pin 3 connected to nothing at all.
+The ADC inputs connect by means of three-pin lemos, in which (on the ADC side of the connection) pins 1 and 2 connect to the + and - inputs of a differential amplifier and pin 3 connects to the amplifier ground.
+The power supplies' outputs have coaxial BNC cables.
+This set-up requires an intermediate connector cable that joins a BNC end to a three-pin lemo end.
+In the original configuration, the BNC core and shield were connected to lemo pins 1 and 2 as expected, but lemo pin 3 connected to nothing at all outside the ADC.
 This configuration works when an oscillating voltage (i.e. the environmental sensor signal) is applied across the BNC.
 When the sensor is powered off or disconnected, however, ground loops develop due to the fact that the power supply and the ADC are grounded to different grounds.

-We tested a new configuration in which the third lemo pin shorts to the second [3], [4].
+We tested a new configuration using a BNC-to-lemo connector cable in which the third lemo pin shorts to the second [3], [4].
 Thus lemo pin 1 connects to the BNC core while pins 2 and 3 both connect to BNC shield, with the effect of establishing a common ground for the system.
-For these tests, we disconnected the output of the channels from the analog to digital converter (ADC) and connected them to an Onosokki spectrum analyzer.
+For these tests, we disconnected the outputs of three example channels from the ADC and connected them to an Onosokki spectrum analyzer.
 Power-off noise dropped by several orders of magnitude in all three channels.
-After re-connecting to the ADC, we tested the original and the new wiring configurations (by means of a circuit switch box inserted before the ADC) and found that the new configuration reduces the power-off noise to near the Onosokki level.
-We replaced the cables for all the channels that had this problem in the Central Building and Mode Cleaner Building, and tested the power on and power off noise with the old and new cables for each sensor.
+After re-connecting to the ADC, we tested the original and the new wiring configurations (by means of a temporary circuit switch box inserted before the ADC) and found that the new configuration reduces the power-off noise to near the Onosokki ADC noise level.
+We then replaced the cables for all the channels that had this problem (mostly accelerometers and microphones) in the Central Building and Mode Cleaner Building, and tested the power on and power off noise with the old and new connecting cables for each sensor.

 Figure 1 illustrates the results of the cable tests for an example sensor- the External Injection Bench Microphone.
 The red and purple curves show the similarity between the power on and power off noise with the original wiring.
 The cable change does not have a significant effect on the power-on noise; the purple and black curves are in fact barely distinguishable from each other in the plot.
 The power off noise, however, is reduced by several orders of magnitude with the new cable (compare green and red curves).
-With the new configuration, the power-off noise (green) approaches the ADC level.
+With the new configuration, the power-off noise (green) approaches the ADC intrinsic noise level.
 We performed similar tests with various combinations of disconnecting the sensors, or disconnecting the sensors' power supplies, or powering off the power supplies.
 We obtained similar results, and so for the remainder of this paper I will use 'off' to refer to the entire set possible powered off or unplugged scenarii, unless otherwise specified.